Mums to Be – Feel like you’re carrying the world on your hips ?

 invigorating and refreshing mind and body.

-I am teaching a workshop on Friday 27th March 19.45-21.45 at Triyoga Camden (early bird discount £25 ends 20th March £30 thereafter, of how to make herbal compresses and how to apply them in a simple neck and shoulder routine.
+I will be teaching a workshop at Triyoga Camden later on in the year dates TBC, of how to make herbal compresses and how to apply them in a simple neck and shoulder routine.
 Bring a friend to partner up with or just come along by yourselves and enjoy an evening of aromas and massage.